aidan-stritch/magical-deals/README.md

 - Heroku - This was chosen to host the website app for deployment.
 - Stripe - This was used to process the credit card payments in the checkout app
 - Travis - This was used to handle the continuous integration
+- Coverage - This reporting tool was installed and used to produce reports showing how much of the apps had been tested

 ## Testing
 ### Manual